wttech/gradle-aem-plugin/README.md

 #### Additional

-The snippet below tries to illustrate all default values of extensions and tasks for demonstrative purpose.

 Configuration below assumes building and deploying on AEM instance(s) via command: `gradlew` (default tasks will be used).

 ```kotlin